Imperial Productions (New Zealand)

 Imperial Productions is a manufacturer of toy soldiers in Greytown, New Zealand.
-Operating since 1982, it produces 54 mm cast lead figurines which are painted by hand.
+Operating since 1982, it produces 54mm cast pewter figurines which are painted by hand.
 The miniatures depict mostly soldiers from the British Army in Napoleonic times through to World War II, as well as Māori and Victorian civilians.

 Origin

 Imperial Productions was founded by David Cowe in 1982.
 Born in Lower Hutt, Cowe was the youngest of three boys, and received their hand-me-down pre-WWII lead toy soldiers to play with which sparked an interest in model making and military history.
 He later completed a diploma in graphic design and moved to London in the 1960s to attend Saint Martin's School of Art.
 On his return to New Zealand, he worked as a freelance illustrator and started a graphic design business as well as teaching at the Wellington School of Design.
 While living in Greytown with his family of three daughters, he noticed toy soldiers advertised in a UK magazine and decided to try making his own.

 Cowe began casting soldiers commercially in 1982.
 In 1987 he opened a shop and showroom in a tiny building on McMaster Street, just off Greytown's main street, which was originally the Greytown bootmaker's shop.
 Sales were initially by telephone and mail, but are now largely online and international.